alevani/master_project/README.md

-x -> if -t = True, show where each robot have been during the simulation p -> Pause the simulation right-click or click 7 -> add a robot to the simulation Not up-to-date left-click -> spread a random number of point in a 100x100 area around the position of the click Not up-to-date click 6 -> Remove a robot from the simulation Not up-to-date v -> Delete 1/3 of the robots (random) Not up-to-date b -> Delete 1/3 of the robots performing foraging Not up-to-date
+x -> if -t = True, show where each robot have been during the simulation p -> Pause the simulation right-click or click 7 -> add a robot to the simulation Not up-to-date left-click -> spread a random number of point in a 100x100 area around the position of the click click 6 -> Remove a robot from the simulation Not up-to-date v -> Delete 1/3 of the robots (random) Not up-to-date b -> Delete 1/3 of the robots performing foraging Not up-to-date